-The pooled revenue is shared between TSOs based on the share of natural gas • delivered through the transmission system for domestic consumption in a particular country, including consumption for natural gas transmission losses and technological purposes in the total quantity of natural gas delivered through the natural gas transmission system for consumption in the FinEstLat single natural gas transmission entry-exit system.
-The distribution of pooled revenue is carried out monthly, using the previous year's corresponding national consumption shares in the total consumption of the FinEstLat single natural gas transmission entry-exit system;
+- The revenue recovered from the tariffs of all entry points of the FinEstLat single natural gas transmission entry-exit system is considered a single pool; - The pooled revenue is shared between TSOs based on the share of natural gas delivered through the transmission system for domestic consumption in a particular country.
+This includes consumption for natural gas transmission losses and technological purposes in the total quantity of natural gas delivered through the natural gas transmission system for consumption in the FinEstLat single natural gas transmission entry-exit system.
+The distribution of pooled revenue is carried out monthly, using the previous year's corresponding national consumption shares in the total consumption of the FinEstLat single natural gas transmission of the FinEstLat single natural gas transmission entry-exit system;